"

 Step 4: Mention a Specific Detail from the Interview

 Referencing a specific detail from your conversation demonstrates genuine attention and interest.
-This personal touch clearly indicates that you were actively engaged and thoughtfully invested in the discussion.
+This personal touch indicates that you were actively engaged and thoughtfully invested in the discussion.

 Example: